 Crew Practice Regulations

 Crews should arrive at least 30 minutes prior to scheduled practice time in order to check in for the practice session, access equipment, complete a crew warm-up and the appropriate line-up.
 3 crew members will be required to take boats back after the last practice.
-Practices are one hour long each, so the more efficient your crew members are in helping fetching boats and getting geared up, the smoother your practice will run, and the more effective your practice will be.
+Practices are one hour long each, so the more efficient your crew members are in organizing yourself and getting geared up, the smoother your practice will run, and the more effective your practice will be.

 Practices Consist Of:

 - Warm-up and stretching

 - Boat safety

 - Proper practice to minimize risk of injury